How is Echo different from a Tracker?

 Can I create a Tracker or historical report from my Echo search?

 Yes!
 You can start a new real-time Tracker filled with the data you selected in Echo.
 If your data is older, you will have the option of creating a one-time historical report (in the Tracker format) with that data.
-Depending on the level of Echo you have, backfills and historical reports will include up to 20k tweets and you can create 5 per month.
+Depending on the level of Echo you have, the number of tweets you can include in a backfill or historical report will vary, as well as the number of reports you can run each month (those limits are explained here).
 You can upgrade your plan to gather more tweets or run more reports.
 Just contact us for more information!

 What's the difference between "Track" and "Report"?